vladimirfomene/vladimirfomene.github.io/content/blog/wallet-descriptors.md

 `bitcoin-cli -rpcwallet=vladitest importdescriptors '[{ "desc": "wpkh([0ee8ad5c/84'"'"'/1'"'"'/0'"'"'/0/0]0384fa1d3495ae000e6da98daef1b68dfb0730bd1275f2ede4342b013ed8cd15a2)#y8j0e2j6", "timestamp":"now", "label": "" }]'`

 Notice the `'"'"'` used to denote the hardened paths in the descriptor, consider this as an escape character.
 It is also worth mentioning that if you are importing a descriptor with public keys, you will need to create a wallet with private keys disabled by passing `disable_private_keys=true` as an argument.
+Bitcoin Core does not handle wallets which include some watch-only addresses and some private key-backed addresses.
+This is done so that the wallet doesn't generate a new address from the watch-only descriptor when you meant to generate a private key backed address, and then you find out funds received there are lost or unspendable.

 ## Conclusion